-The nominations are open for CILIP Cymru Wales Welsh Librarian of the Year Award 2017
+The nomination period for CILIP Cymru Wales Welsh Librarian of the Year Award 2017 has now closed.

 This award recognises and celebrates the contribution of library and information experts to the profession and society.The 2015 winner Mark Hughes summed up the award beautifully by saying "What we provide through Libraries really matters to the communities we serve – and The Welsh Librarian of the Year award is a wonderful way of recognising the vital contribution individuals make to providing that service through their dedication and work."